robang74/roberto-a-foglietta/301-socialism-is-not-communism.md

 > Everything happens for a reason.

 even when we are not able to know nor understand why.
-Interestingly, the motto changed, once it reached a certain level of civilisation in which the coordinated work of many people started to be used in supply real-world adversities, included defending the wealth generated by that work from custom robbery and foreign enemies.
+Interestingly, the motto changed, once it reached a certain level of civilization in which the coordinated work of many people started to be used to supply real-world adversities, including defending the wealth generated by that work from custom robbery and foreign enemies.

 > Life is hard.